How Sync Works

 First, currently we always initiate the state downloading process at the first block of an epoch, even when there are no new states to be downloaded for the new epoch.
 This is unnecessary.

-is scheduled to run every 100ms, the call can
+Second, even though run_catchup is scheduled to run every 100ms, the call can

-this is to move the scheduling of run_catchup
+this is to move the scheduling of run_catchup to check_triggers.

-Third, because of how run_catchup
+Third, because of how run_catchup interacts with SyncJobsActor, run_catchup

-can catch up at most one block every 100 ms. This is because we donât want to
+can catch up at most one block every 100 ms. This is because we don't want to

-in multiple threads.
+write to ChainStore in multiple threads.
 However, the changes that catching up

 blocks make do not interfere with regular block processing and they can be